 Kenny: “First impressions are everything.
 If I try to find something and there’s no documentation or practical applications for me to work with, then I associate that bad content piece with that company, and I’m less likely to trust they have the answer to my problem the next time I go searching.”

 Ezra: “Know who you’re targeting.
 Not to compare developers to doctors, but you wouldn’t go to just any kind of doctor for help, you’d need the right kind of doctor.
 A dermatologist is not going to give you an eye examination, so why would I care about a solution that’s meant for another kind of developer?”

-Stay tuned for part 2 of our developer series to hear our devs thoughts on developer engagement strategy.
+Check out part 2 of our developer series to hear our devs thoughts on developer engagement strategy.